Nyco/OST-messaging/3-how-to-detect-spam-messages.md

 * Messages usually have a long body
 * On the server we have many messages with the same body
 * Often spam is sent in language which is not spoken by recipient

+We also mentioned that JIDs having a same email address are more likely to receive spam.

+We discussed that there may be not easy way to fight spam with a XEP, but rather with good/best practices that are shared by servers operators/administrators.